 An Honors contract is a mutual agreement between the Honors student and the faculty member on a project or activity that will allow a particular non-honors course to be custom designated as “Honors” on the student’s transcript.
 Contracts allow students to complete further exploration, research, and/or experience in a particular topic of course material.
 Students often use the projects they complete for an Honors contract as entries in WCU's annual Undergraduate Expo and NCUR, an annual national conference for undergraduate research.
-Honors Contracts are now submitted online.
-Please see submission instructions below.
+Honors Contracts are now submitted, reviewed, and approved via MyWCU.
+For students: Type "honors" into the search bar on the top left of your MyWCU webpage, then select "Manage Honors Contracts."
+For instructors: Type "honors" into the search bar on the top left of your MyWCU webpage, then select "Manage Honors Contracts."
+For more information on how to design, submit, revise, and manage your honors contracts watch the "How to" videos below.

 Yes, including internships and distance/online courses.
 Whether or not a particular course will work for an Honors contract is ultimately the instructor’s decision.

-A student must be a member of The Honors College to take advantage of Honors contracts.
+A student must be a member of The Brinson Honors College to take advantage of Honors contracts.

 Students who were previous members but have been removed from the college due to grades or lack of Honors progress are ineligible for Honors contract work.